Tax Guides

 Most assets purchased for business purposes can be claimed as qualifying expenses for AIA, for example office equipment, integral features of a building, lorries/vans and machinery.
 Some assets cannot be claimed though, including buildings, cars, land, and structures.
 The AIA is a useful allowance for business owners that allows them to offset capital expenditure against their profits to reduce the tax bill.

 These are some of the most useful and simple allowances you can make use of yourself.
-For more strategic planning on how to take advantage of allowances taking into consideration various streams of income and personal goals, we would like to point you towards our Personal Tax Planning service page.
+For more strategic tax planning on how to take advantage of allowances taking into consideration various streams of income and personal goals, we would like to point you towards our Personal Tax Planning service page.

 How to make use of 10 annual tax allowances infographic